 School of Statistics Operations Plan

 The School of Statistics is looking forward to making a smooth transition back to campus after a year and a half absence from Ford Hall.
 Please see below for who to contact regarding your questions and their availability.
 Dedicated office hours may change.
 You can always find the current setup here.
 If you have any questions or concerns, please contact the Central Office (email@example.com).

-Visit the UMN Safe Campus website frequently for additional up-to-date guidance and information from the University of Minnesota.
+Visit the UMN Safe Campus website frequently for additional guidance and information from the University of Minnesota regarding COVID.

 Events and Communications